Insta360Develop/CameraSDK-iOS/README.md

 You can learn how to control the insta360 camera in the following section

-- Camera support [Open Spherical Camera API level 2](https://developers.google.com/streetview/open-spherical-camera/reference), except preview stream.
+- Camera supports the control command of [Open Spherical Camera API level 2](https://developers.google.com/streetview/open-spherical-camera/reference), except preview stream.
 Familiarity with [`Open Spherical Camera API - Commands`](https://developers.google.cn/streetview/open-spherical-camera/guides/osc/commands) official documentation is a prerequisite for OSC development.

 ## Table of Contents